puppetlabs/puppet-docs/source/pe/3.7/razor_brownfield.markdown

 Razor provides great power and efficiency when it comes to provisioning machines and bringing them under Puppet Enterprise management.
 But if you're not careful, you can inadvertently provision existing machines.
 In the worst cases, this can mean catastrophic data loss.
 We really want to make sure that doesn't happen.

 This page recommends strategies to make your Razor processes safer for use in brownfield environments.
-Please familiarize yourself with these strategies before you move on to provisioning machines.
+Please familiarize yourself with these strategies before you move on to provisioning machines in an environment with previously provisioned machines.

 ## How Catastrophic Data Loss Can Occur

 Before we talk about ways to avoid overwriting your machines, it's a good idea to understand how it can happen.
 Razor is designed to find and register nodes that boot up on your network.
-When Razor objects &#8212; repos, brokers, tasks and policies &#8212; have been created and are ready to provision, Razor evaluates the nodes it finds against its policies and determines whether the node is a match for the the policy.
+When Razor objects &#8212; repos, brokers, tasks and policies &#8212; have been created and are ready to provision, Razor evaluates the nodes it finds against its policies and determines whether the node is a match for any of its policies.
 If it is, then Razor provisions that node.
 It won't recognize that a node is already installed unless you register the node (as described below).
-If a node matches, then it's provisioned.
+If a node matches a policy, then it's provisioned.

 This is why we recommend that you test out Razor on a separate virtual environment before you begin provisioning in your production environment.
 That way, you'll have a better idea how to manage Razor around your existing machines.